 Now that we know the triceps have more potential for muscle growth we also know that the triceps are going to be the major muscle group when it comes to packing on sheer size and bulk to your arms.
-You will want to train triceps heavier and more often than biceps if your only goal is to put on size.
+You will want to train your triceps heavier and more often than your biceps if your only goal is to put on size.

 But something to keep in mind is that this also depends on which way you look at the arms.

 If you look at it from the sides, it’s the triceps that will make your arms look bigger.
 But if you look at it from the front, you need them biceps to stand out on their own.

-So, I would recommend that you follow a one-to-one training ratio for both these muscles to develop massive guns.
+So, I would recommend that you follow a one-to-one training ratio for both of these muscles to develop massive guns.

 I would also say that bigger biceps give the illusion of making your arms look bigger than big triceps do.